danieljprice/splash/docs/basic.rst

 compared to the default options:

 #. **Log the colour bar**.
 To do this simply move the cursor over the colour
-   bar and hit “l” (for log).
+   bar and hit ``l`` (for log) in :ref:`sec:interactive`.
 Or non-interactively via the “apply log or inverse transformations to columns” option in the :ref:`sec:menu-l`.

 #. **Adjust the colour bar limits**.
 Position the mouse over the colour bar
-   and left-click.
+   and left-click in :ref:`sec:interactive`.
 To revert to the widest max/min possible for the data plotted, press ‘a’ with the cursor positioned over the colour bar.
    Limits can also be set manually in the :ref:`sec:menu-l`.